-4260:13 Certification
+4260:23 Certification

 The North American Division Office of Education establishes certification requirements for elementary and secondary education personnel.
 It delegates authority to the Mid-America union conference office of education to issue certificates on its behalf to education personnel who meet the requirements.
 Teachers are responsible for obtaining the appropriate teaching certificate and maintaining current certification.
-(FEA 35 40)

-For North American Division certification see NAD Certification Requirements manual, which can be obtained from the MAUC Office of Education website or North American Division Office of Education website.
+(FEA 35 40) For North American Division certification see North American Division PK-12 Educators' Certification Manual (adventisteducation.org.
 It is the employee's responsibility to obtain state certification where required.